 It is nice to know that gvSIG has received an international award during the recent Europa Challenge.

-The virtual globe Existed a few years ago in stand alone version, with a lot of similarity with Google Earth and advantages in aspects like OGC service load and functionalities that the popular toy of Google only had in the paid version.
-It was only possible to install on Windows, although there was a version for Linux; eventually World Wind behaved and Was led to an SDK To be used by the development community in which different branches are now maintained, such as the Geoforge, Dapple, SERVIR-VIZ, Punt and WW2D projects.
+The virtual globe Existed a few years ago in a stand alone version, with a lot of similarity to Google Earth and advantages in aspects such as loading OGC services and functionalities that the popular Google toy only had in the paid version.
+It was only possible to install on Windows, although there was a version for Linux; Over time World Wind behaved and Was led to an SDK To be used by the development community in which different branches are now maintained, such as the Geoforge, Dapple, SERVIR-VIZ, Punt and WW2D projects.

 As an incentive to continuity, in recent years NASA in the INSPIRE context has implemented the Europa Challenge Award, which we are now pleased to see targeted and gaining the nascent GIS software in the most widespread Hispanic environment to date.

 GvSIG winnings with this award

 The gvSIG Foundation has been happy to bet on the Synergy, presenting the use they have given to the SDK of NASA World Wind, and they have presented it in the FOSS4G Europe Developed last week in Italy.

 The award comes to give an interesting encouragement to gvSIG, which for several years has remained visible and growing in the framework of the Free Days, reaching beyond its incubation environment.
 Apart from the Latin American context, where gvSIG has found an interesting niche, other environments such as the Russian and Italian communities that maintain significant activity are striking.

 The bad news always remains, but the good news does not always add up.